camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-api.md

 OR queries enable building queries in which filter criteria are linked together with an OR expression.

 {{< note title="Heads-up!" class="info" >}}
-  - This functionality is only available for task queries.
+  - This functionality is only available for task and process instance queries (runtime & history).
   - The following methods cannot be applied to an OR query: orderBy...(), initializeFormKeys(), withCandidateGroups(), withoutCandidateGroups(), withCandidateUsers(), withoutCandidateUsers().
 {{< /note >}}